tparsons-godaddy/taco-royale/blog/2025-01-16-be-who-you-say-you-are.md

 Hi team!

 I hope you're all doing well and enjoying the new year.
 It's certainly been an interesting one on my end but I don't want to bore you with that.
-Here's some interesting itesm from this week.
+Here's some interesting items from this week.
 <!-- truncate -->

 ## Web Articles of the Week